Can I use AAFP Prescribed credits to satisfy the NC Medical Board’s CME requirements?

 Yes.
 Four distinct groups of licensees may qualify for an exemption to the requirements.
 They are listed below.

-1. MOC/recertification exemption Physicians who are currently engaged in a program of recertification or maintenance of certification (MOC) through an ABMS, AOA or RCPSC specialty board shall be exempt from reporting CME to the NC Medical Board for the three-year cycle in which they are involved in recertification/MOC.
-Licensees who qualify for this exemption will indicate this during annual renewal by selecting “exempt.”
-There are some important exceptions to this exemption; Physicians who have been “grandfathered” or awarded lifetime certification by an ABMS, AOA or RCPSC specialty board SHALL NOT qualify for the exemption and will be required to report CME.
+1. MOC/recertification exemption Physicians who are currently engaged in a program of recertification or maintenance of certification (MOC) through an ABMS, AOA or RCPSC specialty board shall be “exempt” from reporting CME hours to the NC Medical Board every year they are participating in MOC.

 2. Initial certification exemption A licensee who obtains initial certification from an ABMS, AOA or RCPSC specialty board shall be deemed to have satisfied the CME requirement for the three-year cycle in which initial certification was obtained.
 Licensees who qualify for this exemption will indicate this during annual renewal by selecting “exempt.”